 Little to No Maintenance

-Due to the synthetic makeup of rubber mulch, those that use this material will not find themselves replacing it year after year.
+Due to the synthetic makeup of rubber mulch, those who use this material will not find themselves replacing it year after year.
 Instead, its slow breakdown process causes it to last for roughly ten years before needing replacing.
 Understanding the longevity of rubber mulch is a big selling point as it makes the higher price tag seem more relevant.

 Rubber mulch also looks fresh throughout its lifespan.
 This means it doesn’t have to be cleaned regularly, which helps keep curb appeal on point with minimal effort.